 Executive Director: An ED is an employee of the company and is deeply involved in managing the business activities of the company.
 ED actively participate in day to day affairs of company.

 It is completely internal policy of a company to add or remove a Director.
 There might be many reasons to add or remove, like a Director is resigning from the company, going for a leave or medical conditions, termination / removal of a director etc.

-Noteworthy here are the facts that as per the new Indian Companies Act of 2013, a private limited company and an LLP company must have at least two directors always.
+Noteworthy here are the facts that as per the new Indian Companies Act of 2013, a private limited company must have at least two directors always.
 On the other hand, a public limited company must have a minimum of three directors at all times.
 Again, a foreign national can also become a director in any of these types of companies in India, provided he/she meets the requirements prescribed for becoming a company director.
-For making the appointment of a new director concerned is the Section 160 of the Indian Companies Act of 2013, while the Section 168 is relevant for getting resignation/removal of a director from the BD of a company.
+For making the appointment of first director Section 152 of the Indian Companies Act of 2013 deals, while the Section 168 is relevant for getting resignation/removal of a director from the BOD of a company.